sftcd/tinfoil/README.md

-# tinfoil
-TLS Is Not For Obligatory Interception Lovers
+# tinfoil: TLS Is Not For Obligatory Interception Lovers

 This reposotiry is a place to collect together arguments for not breaking TLS.